Dan Tan Law

-Tan initially brought in three other international arbitration specialists when starting the firm: Cody Constable, formerly of Waesche Sheinbaum & O’Regan in New York; Martin Endicott, formerly of the international arbitration and financial litigation group at Lovells and the World Bank in Washington, DC; and Yousuf Aftab from Canadian law firm Torys.Of those three, only Endicott remains with Dan Tan Law.
-However, the practice has since acquired Jennie Lin, a graduate of Harvard who has represented clients in ICC and LCIA arbitrations.
+Tan initially brought in three other international arbitration specialists, of whom one remains: Martin Endicott, formerly of the international arbitration and financial litigation group at Lovells and the World Bank in Washington, DC.
+The practice has since acquired Jennie Lin, a graduate of Harvard who has represented clients in ICC and LCIA arbitrations.

-In 2013, the boutique established a presence in Singapore, operating a fully licensed affiliate Singaporean law firm, JLC Advisers, which is headed by Shem Khoo, a former partner at Rajah & Tann.
-Tan says they are the only firms in the United States and Singapore respectively to focus exclusively on international arbitration.
+In 2013, the boutique established its fully-licensed affiliate firm in Singapore law firm, JLC Advisors, which is headed by Shem Khoo, a former partner at Rajah & Tann.

 Who uses it?

 One of the world’s largest electronics companies, Future Electronics, is a client.
-The firm also acts for companies from the United States and Canada, Singapore and Hong Kong, central Europe, Russia and China in arbitrations under ICDR, ICC and LCIA rules seated in London and New York (one case is worth over US$30 million).
+The firm also acts for companies from Canada and the US, Singapore and Hong Kong, central Europe, Russia and China in arbitrations under ICDR, ICC and LCIA rules seated in London and New York.

 The firm has a track record for successfully settling disputes.
-In its first six months of action, the firm settled an AAA arbitration in California – reportedly for 10 times what the client was previously offered to settle the case.
+In its first six months of action, it settled an AAA arbitration in California – reportedly for 10 times what the client was previously offered to settle the case.
 A dispute with a well-known US pharmaceutical company represented by Winston & Strawn also settled on the client’s terms.

-Dan Tan Law is now representing a Turkish contractor in an ICSID claim exceeding US$150 million against a Middle Eastern country.
+It is also representing a Turkish contractor in an ICSID claim exceeding US$150 million against a Middle Eastern country.

-In addition, the firm is working alongside Fangda Partners to act for Chinese citizens, companies and British Virgin Islands and Cayman entities in a pending HKIAC arbitration against a major Hong Kong private equity fund for fraud and breach of contract.
-The claims total is around US$25 million.
+In addition, it is working alongside Fangda Partners representing Chinese citizens, companies and BVI and Cayman entities in a pending HKIAC arbitration against a major Hong Kong private equity fund for fraud and breach of contract.
+The total value of these claims is around US$25 million.

-Tan Chuan Thye, partner of Stamford Law Corporation, describes Dan Tan as a “tireless arbitration lawyer who does not let significantly different time zones faze him.”
-He says that Tan was “invaluable” on matters of New York substantive law and had “innovative” ways of presenting complex ideas to a multilingual and multi-jurisdictional tribunal.
+Tan Chuan Thye, partner of Rajah & Tann, describes Dan Tan as a “tireless arbitration lawyer who does not let significantly different time zones faze him.”
+He says that Tan is “invaluable” on matters of New York substantive law and has “innovative” ways of presenting complex ideas to a multilingual and multi-jurisdictional tribunal.

 Who we are